tonyxiao/segment-debugger/README.md

 Ok actually got something done for once.
 Able to send request from client through our own server to segment's server end to end...

+7:18pm
+Time for a little beer break :)

+7:30pm
+Back to work